In This Article

 Pay Attention to the Little Details

 As much care and thought should go into a couple’s shower as a traditional shower.
 Send pretty paper invitations by real mail at least six weeks before the shower.
 Make decorations, print menus, arrange flowers, and use the good china.
 Don’t forget lots of candles and cloth napkins!

 If the shower is going to involve a meal where everyone sits down, try to make it as different from the wedding as possible.
 For example, if the couple is planning on serving leg of lamb on their big day, don’t serve it at the shower.
-The shower should never overshadow the wedding; it should be a complementary event.
-Same goes for the rehearsal dinner.
 If the groom’s family is hosting a big Mexican fiesta, don’t throw a Mexican-themed shower—offer Italian or classic Californian cuisine instead.

-Like a traditional shower, the point of the party is to honor the bride and groom, so do just that!
+Like a traditional shower, the point of the party is to honor the bride and groom, so do just that.
 Serve their favorite dessert, name the specialty cocktail after their dog, and use the bride’s preferred flower in the arrangements.
-The little details make a party more memorable and will make it a special night or day that the couple will look back on fondly years from now.
+The little details make a party more memorable and will make it a special night or day that the couple will look back on fondly for years to come.

 The host or hostess should absolutely stand up and give a toast at some point during the shower.
 In fact, a couple’s shower is a great time for toasts from people who would not normally speak at the rehearsal dinner or wedding, so if the groom’s favorite uncle wants to say something, the shower is the perfect time to do it.
 If the couple is fun-loving, consider roasting them by asking everyone to share a hysterical story or anecdote about each of them.

-Another game idea?
-Old-school charades.
-Play boys against girls and have the bride and groom be team captains.
+Another game idea is old-school charades.
+Play men against women and designate the bride and groom as team captains.